OluchiOr/OluchiOr/README.md

 - 👋 Hi, I’m @OluchiOr
 - 👀 I’m interested in working
-- 🌱 I’m currently learning data analytics
+- 🌱 I’m currently learning data analytics and blockchain technology.
 - 💞️ I’m looking to work with organisations(NGOs) in Abuja, Nigeria on Data analysis
-- 📫 How to reach me on +2348142437180 or my mail oluchiorjii2@gmail.com
+- 📫 How to reach me on my mail oluchiorjii2@gmail.com

 <!---
 OluchiOr/OluchiOr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.